Last Updated: 9/13/2023 | September 13th, 2023

 A lot of online lists purport to tell you the best hostels in the city, but I found that my experiences staying in them differed so greatly from the reviews, I began to think, “Ya know, I don’t think people really stayed here!”

-To help you plan your trip, here is my list of the hostels in Medellín that I like the most.
+To help you plan your trip, here is my list of the hostels in Medellín that I like the most (and I actually stayed in them too!).
 If you don’t want to read the longer list below, the following hostels are the best in each category:

 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in Medellin: